 - Transaction Handling

-Reliability is a component that sees to it that the software system consistently works well and performs all the functions without failure.
-Reliability addresses the user’s concern for the failure of the system.
-Therefore, while specifying the system’s reliability requirements, the development team should follow suggestions like –
+Reliability is a component that ensures that the software system consistently works well and performs all the functions without failure.
+Reliability addresses the user’s concern about the failure of the system.
+Therefore, while specifying the system’s reliability requirements, the development team should follow suggestions:

 - Mean Time To Repair (MTTR)

 - Mean Time Between Failures (MTBF).

-The usability section in the SRS document is the ease with which the users can learn and operate the system by preparing inputs & interpreting the output.
+The usability section in the SRS document is the ease with which the users can learn and operate the system by preparing inputs & interpreting the outputs.
 The usability specifies the required time for training the different types of system users and time for the measurable tasks for particular tasks.
-The usability requirement must support the following perspectives for its users –
+This requirement must support the following perspectives for its users:

 - Efficiency of use

 - Low Anticipated Work-load

-The performance requirements is one of the components that specify how the system works and outlines its response time.
+The performance requirements are one of the components that specify how the system works and outline its response time.
 Assumptions and dependencies might affect the performance of the system.
-Besides this, it notifies the response time of the transactions, throughout & capacity of the system, the resource utilization information, and the details about the future upgrades.
-Also, the performance requirement must make it clear for the users what will be the system’s action-response time.
-If it is low, how can the client improve it to make the workflow smooth?
+Besides this, it notifies the response time of the transactions, throughput & capacity of the system, the resource utilization information, and the details about future upgrades.
+Also, the performance requirement must make it clear to the users, what will be the system’s action-response time.
+If it is low then how can the client improve it to make the workflow smooth?

 Security is an essential aspect of the custom software development process.
-The SRS defines the system’s security aspects and the user’s concern for how the software system is safeguarded.
-The security component also sees to it that the system is safe against all the intrusive faults.
+The SRS defines the system’s security aspects and the user’s concern for how the software system is a security component also ensures that the system is safe against all intrusive faults.
 It should also answer a user’s query about the system login mechanism being secured.

 4.6 Limitations & Constraints

-The details about the limitations or any other constraints that may affect the software to some extent are specified in the software requirement specification document.
+The details about the limitations of any other constraints that may affect the software to some extent are specified in the software requirement specification document.
 Any sort of hardware limitations is also included here as the users must have a clear idea of how the software will work and what hardware support it will need.